tomconte/codebox-ai/README.md

 ## Disclaimer ⚠️

 This is a prototype implementation and should not be used in production without additional security measures and thorough testing.

-## Acknowledgments 🙏

-- Inspired by OpenAI's Code Interpreter
-- Built with FastAPI and Docker
-- Python community and its amazing packages
-- OpenAI and Anthropic for their powerful LLM capabilities